Tom Holmquist - Swedes of Kansas: Pioneering, Settlement and Culture in the Smoky Valley of Kansas (Programs)

 Non-members

 The cost is $10 per person.
 If you attend in person, no need to register and pay in advance.
-Registration information will be posted below closer to the time of the event.
+Registration information will be posted here at a time closer to the event.